-When lowering the boom below the down limit, do so slowly with extreme caution.
-Do not lower the boom to point where less than three full wraps of wire rope are on the boom hoist drum.
-The wire rope could be pulled out of drum allowing the boom to fall.
+When lowering boom below down limit, do so slowly with extreme caution.
+Do not lower boom to point where less than three full wraps of wire rope are on boom hoist drum; wire rope could be pulled out of drums allowing boom to fall.

-The limit bypass switch must be turned to the bypass position before the boom can be lowered below the limit.
+The appropriate limit bypass switch must be turned to the bypass position before the boom can be lowered below the limit.